-Lozen was a respected Apache warrior and medicine woman.
+Little Sister Lozen was a respected Apache warrior and medicine woman.
 She resisted Apache placement onto reservations alongside her brother, the Warm Springs Apache chief, Victorio, his successor Nana, and later Geronimo.
-Apaches have credited Victorio’s successful evasion of pursuers to Lozen’s special powers.
-She was able to, with outstretched hands, determine the location of an enemy.
+With outstretched hands, it was said she was able to determine the location of an enemy.
+Apaches have credited Lozen’s special powers for Victorio’s successful evasion of pursuers.

 Lozen was born in the 1840s, likely somewhere in southwestern New Mexico, to the Warm Springs or Ojo Caliente Apaches—the eastern branch of the Chiricahua, also known as the Mimbres Apaches.
 Lozen was about twenty-one years younger than Victorio and remained unmarried throughout her life.
 She acquired several names including, “Little Sister,” “Warrior Woman,” and “a Shield to her People,” a name bestowed by Victorio.

 Lozen has stirred up controversy among scholars, with some regarding her as merely myth.
 Eve Ball, noted historian of Apache history, first uncovered stories of Lozen while working on her 1970 publication In the Days of Victorio.
 Ball attributed Lozen’s previous anonymity to Apache discomfort at revealing that an unmarried woman had joined men on raids.
 According to her sources, Lozen excelled in horseback riding, shooting, roping, and horse thievery, and Victorio considered her on par with other male warriors and did not go on a raid without her.